OmarMiniesy/Notes/Networking/Transport Layer.md

 * Transmission Control [[Protocol]] (TCP)
 * User Datagram [[Protocol]] (UDP)

-> The transport layer uses [[Port]]s to identify the processes running on the machines that use this communication channel to send and recieve data.
+> The transport layer uses [[Port]]s to identify the processes running on the machines that use this communication channel to send and receive data.

 ---
 ## TCP